devopsdays/devopsdays-web/utilities/README.md

 Set `$DOD_YEAR` and `$DOD_CITY` and the scripts won't ask for the year and city every time.

-Here are some useful bash exports/aliases:
+Here are some useful bash exports/aliases.
+Add them to your `.bashrc`:

 ```
-# DevOpsdays
+# devopsdays
 export DOD_YEAR="2018"            # your year
 export DOD_CITY="new-york-city"   # your city
 export DOD_DIR=~/git/devopsdays-web   # location of Git files